 Department of Economics and the Department of Management cover large areas of studies in economic, commerce, and marketing, preparing students for the today's business world.

 The Faculty takes a multi-dimentional approach to the rich and diversified world, aiming not only to produce students strong in languages, but the individuals who can use the languages as tools for better understanding of the world

 The faculty aims to foster competent individuals well equipped with knowledge and skills as "global professionals" who can contribute to the globalized world.

 Formerly known as Faculty of Comparative Culture, the faculty offers American-style liberal arts education with programs in social sciences, humanities, international business, and the Japanese language and studies taught in English.

 New program, taught in English, offers bachelor's degrees in seven fields of study: journalism, education, sociology, economics, management, international relations, and area studies

 Science and technology programs at Sophia aims to prepare students to tackle the complex problems facing us today, not only through the studies of science, but also by integrating the studies of the humanities and science

 CLER aims to enhance and develop foreign language education so as to enable students to acquire a variety of different language skills and to play an active role in a culturally diverse globalized world

-Center for Global Discovery offers various education programs, general education courses, and study abroad opportunities for all students.
+Center for Global Education and Discovery offers various education programs, general education courses, and study abroad opportunities for all students.